mkarliner/ThingStudio/README.md

 Feeds represent subscriptions to one or more MQTT topics and how to treat data that is emitted by them.
 The subscription field is the normal MQTT topic subscription and may include the wildcard characters "+" and "#", see MQTT documentation for details.
+Additionally, subscriptions may have a "tag" appened to the a "+" or "#" character, this will server to extract the matching field(s) when display data, see "feedmatch" below.

 The "action" field indicates how to treat the messages from the subscription.
 "Update" means that each message replaces any messages from the same topic,